MikeyBower93/mikeybower93.github.io/posts/loosely_coupled_phoenix_contexts.md

 At a basic level, companies likely have employees who make expenses which often have to be paid by the company.
 Historically this has been done using a shared card, of the employee paying with their own money and being reimbursed in their next payslip.
 This isn't a great experience, so in this example system, we want to a system where companies can be created, along with card holders (employees) and expenses can be stored.
 And the expenses can either be set as a company expense, or personal expense based on what the purchase was.

-To illustrate this example i have created a project called "PayStation" which you can see here [https://github.com/MikeyBower93/pay_station](https://github.com/MikeyBower93/pay_station).
+To illustrate this example i have created a project called "PayStation" which you can see [here](https://github.com/MikeyBower93/pay_station).

 ## PayStation Architecture